 Symptoms of Abused Babies

 Although infants with SBS will not necessary have external evidence of trauma unless their head was impacted, some symptoms should be red flags that some internal injury has occurred.
 A baby may have SBS if:

 - Difficulty breathing, lifting head, eating, sucking, or smiling

 Treatment for Babies With Brain Injuries

 Childcare providers that have committed this abuse can be subject to both civil and criminal charges.
-Criminal charges are aimed at proving that they intended harm, which can be more difficult.
+Criminal charges are aimed at proving that they intended to harm, which can be more difficult.
 However, civil suits only need to show that they did not provide proper care instead of proving motive to harm.
-Civil lawsuits can ensure that these professional child abusers do not harm another child, regardless of their “intentions”.Legal Claims Against Caregivers for SBS
+Civil lawsuits can ensure that these professional child abusers do not harm another child, regardless of their “intentions.”Legal Claims Against Caregivers for SBS

 Traumatically induced brain injuries in infants and children may result in a lifetime of medical and care-related needs.
 When the trauma is related to a caregiver at a facility, a legal claim for damages may be pursued to recover these damages– for both the child’s immediate and future needs.
-Similarly, when a medical facility examines a child with obvious signs of abuse and fails to take any intervention, the law allows the child’s parents or guardian to pursue the institution for their negligence.
+Similarly, when a medical facility examines a child with apparent signs of abuse and fails to take any intervention, the law allows the child’s parents or guardian to pursue the institution for their negligence.